xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 After the MCP server starts, it registers its service with the MQTT broker.
 The presence channel (MQTT topic) for service discovery and registration is: `$mcp-service/presence/<service-id>/<service-name>`.

-Coordinator connections of the MCP server **MUST** publish a "service-online" notification to the service presence channel when they start, with the **RETAIN** flag set to `True`.
+Coordinator connections of the MCP server **MUST** publish a "service/online" notification to the service presence channel when they start, with the **RETAIN** flag set to `True`.

-The "service-online" notification **SHOULD** provide only limited information about the service to avoid excessive message size:
+The "service/online" notification **SHOULD** provide only limited information about the service to avoid excessive message size:

 - A brief description of the service's functionality to help clients determine which services they need to call.
 - Some metadata, such as hints about the permissions required to access this service, to help clients quickly assess whether they have access.